 Violist Danielle Farina enjoys a varied career as a soloist, chamber musician, orchestral musician, teacher and recording artist.
-Formerly with the Lark Quartet and the Elements Quartet, Danielle currently performs with a number of ensembles in the New York area.
-In addition to performing, she is on the faculty of the Manhattan School of Music’s Contemporary Performance Program, Vassar College, Hunter College and the Juilliard School’s Pre-College Division.
+Formerly with the Lark Quartet, the Elements Quartet and the Manhattan Quartet, Danielle currently performs with a number of ensembles in the New York area and around the country.

 Research and Academic Interests

 MUSI 65 Viola